-Make 2018 a Purpose-Driven Year, Part 3: Mapping Your How
+Make the New Year a Purpose-Driven Year, Part 3: Mapping Your How

 In Part 1 of this 3-part series, I shared the crucial first step in making your 2018 a purpose-driven year – considering your WHY and its importance in driving your focus, purpose, tasks and everything.
 In Part 2, I shared the steps to uncover the WHAT, which is the actual process of creating The Bliss List – writing down what makes you happiest – and narrowing down to your “Top Seven.”